Incapable (Keyshia Cole song): Live performances

 On January 31, 2017, Cole performed a preview of "Incapable" live on Jimmy Kimmel Live!, following the performance of its preceding single, "You".
 Breezy of Singersroom praised the performance and noted that Cole "pushed through performing the soulful ballad", despite having complications when fixing her earpiece while performing.
 Cole performed the song for The Wendy Williams Show on October 19, 2017, while wearing a white pantsuit with a red fur coat and top hat and being accompanied by male backup dancers.
 Antwane Folk of Rated R&B described the performance as "heartfelt" and compared the outfit worn by Cole during the performance to the signature look of fictional character Carmen Sandiego, while an editor from ThisisRnb described the performance as "stirring".

 On October 22, 2017, Cole performed the song during BET Her's inaugural television special BET Her Fights: Breast Cancer, and during the reunion of the fourth season of Love & Hip Hop: Hollywood the following day.
 On November 26, Cole performed the song at the 2017 Soul Train Music Awards, with the performance replicating the music video.
-Trent Fitzgerald of The Boombox described the performance as "dazzling" and declared that it was a "sexy rendition" of the song.
+Trent Fitzgerald of The Boombox viewed the performance as "dazzling" and declared that it was a "sexy rendition" of the song.
 Hamm of Soul Bounce complimented Cole's vocals, describing it as a "emotional, albeit by-the-numbers performance" and that "stood out" amongst her past live performances.
-Mark Elibert of Billboard described the performance as "exceptional".
+Mark Elibert of Billboard positively characterized the performance as "exceptional".